arthur-abanda-ndjock/arthur-digiboard/README.md

     git clone https://github.com/arthur-abanda-ndjock/arthur-digiboard.git
    ```

-2. move inside the root folder, build it using maven and run it as a spring boot app
+2. move inside the root folder, build using maven and run it as a spring boot app

    ```
     mvn clean package
     java -jar .\arthur-digiboard-backend\target\arthur-digiboard.jar --spring.profiles.active=local
    ```

-3. ![[Optional]] if you have a docker environment, you can build an image and run it as container.
+3. (Optional) if you have a docker environment, you can build an image and run it as container.

    ```
     docker build -t <<YOUR_DOCKER_REPO>>/digiboard:1.5 .